dnsimple/dnsimple-support/content/articles/reasons-registering-domain.markdown

 # Why should I register my domain name with DNSimple?

 Domain registration with DNSimple is as easy as it gets.
-No complicated pricing.
-No convoluted contracts.
+And there's no complicated pricing or convoluted contracts.

 We make domain registration effortless: